 Proof of address was even harder to verify.
 I had no utility bills in my name.
 How could I when I’d been away?
 I was not on the electoral roll.
 I had no tenancy agreement either, or any other bits of official paper that verified that I was a bona fide person living at a bona fide address.
 The only bank account most banks were willing to offer me was the basic variety.
 This despite the fact that I could prove I had four bank accounts in the Netherlands, complete with credit and debit cards, and half a house and was very solvent.
 One bank was willing to offer me an offshore account on the grounds that I was based in Amsterdam, except that I wasn’t any more and as a Brit on home territory I wanted access to the standard banking facilities I’d enjoyed here before my sojourn away.

-I tell this anecdote because it illustrates how easy it is to fall into some bureaucratic black hole when you don’t fit the tight Know Your Customer profile drawn up by the Financial Services Authority.
+I tell this anecdote because it illustrates how easy it is to fall into some bureaucratic black hole when you don’t fit the tight Know Your Customer profile drawn up by the Financial Conduct Authority.
 I did eventually get to be allowed to open a current account (another long story), but right now those basic bank accounts look very attractive.

 The basic account is, as its name suggests, very limited.
 You can pay money in, or out using a direct debit, and you can get cash from an ATM.
 And that’s about it.
 People who have basic accounts are unlikely to have any savings or other financial assets.
 They are the people whose money is safest while the world’s banking systems teeter on the brink of collapse.
 After all, if you’ve got very little, you’ve got very little to lose.